 - Elementary and Secondary: - First Offense: 1-6 day suspension and required Tobacco Education class.
-Failure to complete tobacco education class will result in additional days of suspension for insubordination. - Second and subsequent Offenses: 3 -6 day suspension and required Tobacco Education class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination. - Second and subsequent Offenses: 3-6 day suspension and required Tobacco Education class.
 Failure to complete tobacco education class will result in additional days of suspension for insubordination.

-• Use, Sell/Distribute
+• Use

-- Secondary: - First Offense: 1-10 day suspension or 1-6 days if on a Condensed Academic Term and required Tobacco Education class.
-Use, sale or distribution electronic cigarettes (including but not limited to vape pens and devices such as Juuls) will result in a 3-10 day suspension or 3-6 days if on a Condensed Academic Term and required Tobacco Education class.
+- Secondary: - First Offense: 1-10 day suspension.
 Failure to complete tobacco education class will result in additional days of suspension for insubordination.
-If the preponderance of the evidence is that the electronic cigarette contains an oil including THC Rule 11e below will apply. - Second and subsequent Offenses: 5-10 day suspension or 3-6 days if on a Condensed Academic Term and required Tobacco Education class.
+If the preponderance of the evidence is that the vape pen contains an oil including THC Rule 11e below will apply. - Second and subsequent Offenses: 5-10 day suspension and required Tobacco Education class.
 Failure to complete tobacco education class will result in additional days of suspension for insubordination.
-Use, sale or distribution electronic cigarettes (including but not limited to vape pens and devices such as Juuls) will result in a 10 day suspension or 6 days if on a Condensed Academic Term and required Tobacco Education class.
-Failure to complete tobacco education class will result in additional days of suspension for insubordination. - e.
+If the preponderance of the evidence is that the vape pen contains an oil including THC Rule 11e below will apply. - Sell/Distribute Of electronic cigarettes (including but not limited to vape pens and devices such as Juuls). - First offense: 3-10 day suspension and required Tobacco Education class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination.
+If the preponderance of the evidence is that the electronic cigarette contains an oil including THC Rule 11e below will apply. - Second and subsequent offenses: 10 day suspension and required Tobacco Education Class.
+Failure to complete tobacco education class will result in additional days of suspension for insubordination.
+If the preponderance of the evidence is that the vape pen contains an oil including THC Rule 11e below will apply. - e.
 Illegal Drugs, Counterfeit or Synthetic Drugs.
-Including huffing materials (including the misuse of inhalants), Drug Paraphernalia (including but not limited to rolling papers, bongs, pipes and scales) and the misuse of chemical/material (organic or otherwise) that causes or is purported to cause a hallucinogenic/mind altering effect or might bring about a state of exhilaration, euphoria or of otherwise altering student's mood or behavior. - Under the Influence, Use or Possession of Illegal Drugs, Counterfeit or Synthetic Drugs, Huffing materials/inhalants, or other Chemical/material (organic or otherwise) - Elementary: 0-10 day suspension. - Secondary:
+Including THC, vape pens which contain an oil including THC, huffing materials (including the misuse of inhalants), Drug Paraphernalia (including but not limited to rolling papers, bongs, pipes and scales) and the misuse of chemical/material (organic or otherwise) that causes or is purported to cause a hallucinogenic/mind altering effect or might bring about a state of exhilaration, euphoria or of otherwise altering student's mood or behavior.